-Aortic dissection: intravenous esmolol, intravenous nitroprusside or nitroglycerine
+Aortic dissection: intravenous esmolol, intravenous nitroprusside, or nitroglycerine

-Acute pulmonary edema: intravenous nitroglycerine, nitroprusside or clevidipine
+Acute pulmonary edema: intravenous nitroglycerine, nitroprusside, or clevidipine

 Acute myocardial infarction/unstable angina: intravenous esmolol or nitroglycerine

-Acute renal failure: intravenous fenoldopam, clevidipine or nicardipine
+Acute renal failure: intravenous fenoldopam, clevidipine, or nicardipine

-Eclampsia: intravenous hydralazine, nicardipine or labetalol
+Eclampsia: intravenous hydralazine, nicardipine, or labetalol

-Pheochromocytoma/hyperadrenergic state secondary to amphetamine or cocaine: intravenous clevidipine, phentolamine or nicardipine
+Pheochromocytoma/hyperadrenergic state secondary to amphetamine or cocaine: intravenous clevidipine, phentolamine, or nicardipine

-This review will focus more on direct-acting vasodilators, calcium channel blockers, and renin-angiotensin-aldosterone antagonists as these classes of medications more commonly used in the current practice.
+This review will focus more on direct-acting vasodilators, calcium channel blockers, and renin-angiotensin-aldosterone antagonists as these classes of medications are more commonly used in the current practice.

 Mechanism of Action